fbpx

 “I want to assure you that the protection of our employees’ constitutional rights is of utmost importance to us,” he wrote to both groups.

-Jeremy Young, the senior manager for expression and education for PEN America, told Mississippi Today that he was not assured.
+Jeremy Young, the senior manager for free expression and education for PEN America, told Mississippi Today that he was not assured.
 Young said Rankins’ letter made him more concerned about the new policies.
 The organizations told Rankins as much earlier this week in a reply to his letter

-“Your response assuages none of the academic freedom or free expression concerns in our original letter, and in fact strongly suggests the IHL Board of Governors neither understands the concept of academic freedom nor recognizes its central importance to the health of higher education,” the organizations wrote back on May 18.
+“Your response assuages none of the academic freedom or free expression concerns in our original letter, and in fact strongly suggests the IHL Board of Governors neither understands the concept of academic freedom nor recognizes its central importance to the of higher education,” the organizations wrote back on May 18.

 PEN America and FIRE pushed back on Rankins’ assertion that there is no evidence IHL’s policies have violated academic freedom.
 They wrote that IHL and university presidents have appeared to use the tenure policies to target outspoken faculty in several cases, in 2019 when several board members voted to deny University of Mississippi sociology professor James because they did not like some of his tweets